benjamincburns/honeypot-exploration/README.md

 There are two ways the contracts can be run: locally, and forked.

-When running locally, we exploit both the target to exploit and the exploit contract to our local blockchain created by Ganache.
+When running locally, we deploy both the target to exploit and the exploit contract to our local blockchain created by Ganache.
 For the target to exploit, we use the contract code displayed on EtherScan.

 When running in forked mode, we only deploy our exploit, and we use Ganache to fork mainnet.
 See `migrations/2_bank.js` and `migrations/3_exploit.js` to see how this is accomplished.